AttoMap-200

 Life Sciences and Metallomics

 AttoMap was originally designed for life science research with support of NIH funding.
-Applications in the life sciences include studying pathologies (e.g., cancer and Wilson’s Disease) that are hypothesized to be related to dysregulation of trace elements such as iron and copper, the distribution of nanoparticle-based therapeutics after injection, and environmental uptake of contaminants.
+Applications in the life sciences include studying pathologies (e.g., cancer and Wilson’s Disease) that are hypothesized to be related to the dysregulation of trace elements such as iron and copper, analyzing the distribution of nanoparticle-based therapeutics after injection, and examining the environmental uptake of contaminants.

 Elemental channels of a daphnia water flea